alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li>
-    <div class="point">a plan for, and evidence to support, achieving a low cost per transaction across the digital and assisted digital service that is reported on the Performance Platform</div>
+    <div class="point">Create a plan for, and evidence to support, achieving a low cost per transaction across the digital and assisted digital service that is reported on the Performance Platform</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>